howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

 folder: mydoc
 ---

+Stop the Money Pipeline and 350 have put together these action opportunities.

 ## Postcards
 - Fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSeJIEA95L0Pt8xO3w60ti-6kgiNE3ghxdsX9WyTeldoj-y6YA/viewform?eType=EmailBlastContent&eId=bcccfd77-7cae-4ee9-a397-c9a64144d6b6" target="_blank">form by March 3rd</a>
   to let us know how many postcards you -— and friends you recruit -— will commit to send!
 Each person can send a postcard to 12 different bank executives!